 The forest here is composed primarily of oak and maple, with some birch trees as well, and some greenbrier.
 It’s common to see Canada geese swimming on the pond.
 PLEASE DO NOT FEED THE WATERFOWL!

 The Weymouth Back River rises from several ponds and swamps, including Whitman’s Pond in Weymouth. it flows for about 10 miles and empties into the Atlantic Ocean at Hingham Bay, downstream of the park, and just south of Grape Island and Slate Island.

 River herring swim upstream from the ocean to Whitman’s Pond every year to spawn.
-You may be able to catch a glimpse of them in April, at Herring Run Pool Park in Jackson Square, Weymouth.
+You may be able to catch a glimpse of them in April, at Herring Run Pool Park and Stephen Rennie Herring Run Park in Jackson Square, Weymouth.
 Other fish commonly found in the pond include bass, bluegill, crappie, pickerel, and lake trout.